Dr David Lowe Consultancy: Who he is and what he can do for you

 Examples of Work Carried Out

-Regional Prevent project ‘1002 Nights’ – this a project involving the Burnley area in Lancashire, Liverpool and Manchester that involves pupils in secondary education and the communities in delivering Prevent initiatives where ownership is with the community rather than state agencies.
-David is working with other agencies including relevant local authorities, The Great Northern Impact Hub, schools, social services involving youth workers and the police.
-Among the initiatives, pupils from some of the schools have already produced videos related to the dangers of being drawn the extremist narrative that were written, filmed and produced by sixth form pupils with support from the teaching staff with the aim of using the videos to give the message to other children and young people.
-The project has already received funding and, with the team, David is applying for further funding as the success of the project expands.
+Regional Prevent project ‘1002 Nights’ – this project took place in the Burnley area in Lancashire, Liverpool and Manchester that involved pupils in secondary education and the communities in delivering Prevent initiatives where ownership is with the community rather than state agencies.
+In this project David worked alongside The Great Northern Impact Hub, primary and secondary schools, social services involving youth workers and the police.
+Among the initiatives produced, pupils from some of the schools produced videos related to the dangers of being drawn the extremist narrative that were written, filmed and produced by sixth form pupils with support from the teaching staff with the aim of using the videos to give the message to other children and young people.
+David helped the project receive external funding.

-Liverpool World Centre Innovation Labs – linked to the Prevent strategy, with the Communities Officer from Liverpool World Centre David is delivering sessions on what factors amount to extremist behaviour.
+Liverpool World Centre Innovation Labs – linked to the Prevent strategy, with the Communities Officer from Liverpool World Centre David delivered sessions on what factors amount to extremist behaviour.

-Protect/Prepare Initiatives – David is an ambassador for citizenAID, a charity that is an initiative brought about by UK civilian and military clinicians working in collaboration with industry to improve public resilience from the British Army’s Medical Services and Birmingham University Hospital.
+Protect/Prepare Initiatives – David is an ambassador for citizenAID, a charity created by UK civilian and military clinicians working in collaboration with industry to improve public resilience from the British Army’s Medical Services and Birmingham University Hospital.
 From this David is currently involved in putting in place policies related to building the resilience of towns and cities from terrorist attacks.

 PhD (2010 Liverpool John Moores University) – researched the role of the UK’s Special Branch in counter-terrorism investigations